 3 full days on the mountain with your guide leading a range of skills sessions covering the following:

 On the third day we'll be on the mountain as long as possible but return to Chamonix in time for participants to make their way back to the airport for evening departures back home.
-We typically finish skiing around 4 - 4.30pm on the Sunday.
+We typically finish skiing around 4 - 4.30pm on Sunday.
 We recommend you book the latest possible flight back on the last day to avoid missing the end of the course, this would usually mean a flight with a departure not time from Geneva after 8pm.
 If you would like to stay an extra night in Chamonix this can be arranged upon request.

 BOOK WITH CONFIDENCE